speced/bikeshed/docs/install.md

 That'll spew a lot of console trash, but don't worry about it.

-In some installations you'll need to also upgrade `setuptools` for `html5lib`'s entertainement:
+In some installations you'll need to also upgrade `setuptools` for `html5lib`'s entertainment:

 ~~~~
 $ sudo pip install lxml setuptools --upgrade